 I collect visitor reading habits data using analytics software.
 I do so only to gauge what articles are popular, where my readers originate, and how readers are referred to my website from sources such as Google search, social media, or direct.

 - time zone and country

 - operating system and platform

 To collect analytics, I use an open-source, self-hosted installation of Umami.
 Umami is privacy-focused.
-Umami does not collect identifiable information, and all data is anonymised before it is stored in my website's database, and presented to me in aggregate.
+Umami does not collect identifiable information; all data is anonymised before it is stored in my website's database and presented to me in aggregate.

 Data storage, security, and retention

-Data I collect is stored in a MySQL database hosted on a DigitalOcean Virtual Private Server (VPS) located in the United States.
+The data I collect is stored in a MySQL database hosted on Virtual Private Server (VPS) in Australia.
 This database only permits connections from Ghost and Umami, which run locally on the same machine.
 Root access to the VPS and database is disabled.
 As Ghost uses magic links, no member passwords are stored in the database.

 I retain data only for as long as necessary to fulfil the functions of my website.
 If I don't need it, I delete it.

 A cookie is a small piece of data stored on your device by the websites you visit.